 Founder John C. Bogle structured Vanguard for just one purpose—to build wealth for its clients...and only for its clients.
 The crucial difference from other fund companies: Vanguard would redirect net profits from economies of scale to fund shareholders in the form of lower costs.
 The arrangement was similar to that of a credit union or a traditional mutual insurance company.
 Sales commissions were eliminated, and operating expenses were kept low.
 And, soon after its founding, Vanguard opened the first index mutual fund, launching the era of low-cost index investing.

 Vanguard's innovations were revolutionary, but they were not an overnight success.
 Indeed, this new approach was often ignored or even scoffed at.

 But as the 1970s turned into the 1980s, the news about Vanguard started to get around.
 It spread largely by word of mouth, as early clients told their families and friends about their experience—the prudently-managed funds, the conscientious service, the low costs.
 As assets rose, Vanguard reduced costs further and launched more funds, both indexed and actively managed.
 The company extended services to retirement plans, institutions, and financial advisors.
 Its loyal client base continued to grow, and Vanguard's steady incoming cash flow and low redemption rate began to move it toward the ranks of the nation's major fund firms.
-And as Vanguard grew, it was able to steadily lower its average fund expense ratio from 0.89% in 1975 to 0.38% by 1990 (and eventually to 0.18% by 2015).
+And as Vanguard grew, it was able to steadily lower its asset-weighted average fund expense ratio from 0.68% in 1975 to 0.35% by 1990 (and eventually to 0.12% by 2016).

 Other investment companies started to take notice.
 By the 1990s, as low-cost investing and index funds demonstrated their merits, competitors began to emulate Vanguard by offering their own index funds.